 Use a boom arm to set the position precisely and keep it consistent across sessions.
 A desk stand introduces surface reflections and makes position drift between sessions almost inevitable.
 Mount the boom arm to the desk edge, set your position once, and mark it.

-A pop filter placed 2 to 3 inches in front of the capsule adds a second plosive barrier when you’re recording on-axis.
+A pop filter placed 2 to 3 inches in front of the mic’s capsule adds a second plosive barrier when you’re recording on-axis.
 If you’re using the off-axis technique above, a pop filter is supplementary rather than essential, but it costs very little and catches the edge cases.

 What Proper Microphone Technique Should You Follow Every Session?